Protecting adults from abuse

 What is abuse?

-If you think someone is being abused or you think their safety is at risk, then it is important to report your concerns to a county council social work team.
+If you think someone who has care and support needs is being abused or you think their safety is at risk, then it is important to report your concerns to us by calling the number below.

 You must never assume that somebody else will recognise and report what you have seen or heard.